adrielklein/deduplicater/README.md

 1. `idToIndexes`: maps the `id` field to a list of indexes in the array that have that id
 2. `emailToIndexes`: maps the `email` field to a list of indexes in the array that have that email

 The largest record in the array is added to a `uniqueRecords` array and marked as visited.
-All duplicates of the record are then looked up via the hash tables and marked as visited.
+All duplicates of the record are then looked up via the hash tables and marked as visited as well.

 The next largest unvisited record is then added to `uniqueRecords` and it's duplicates are marked as visited.
 The process continues until we have reached the smallest unvisited record.